top of page

 How to address your teen’s bullying behavior

 Learning that your child is acting like a bully can be hard.
 Before addressing the issue with your child, make sure that your emotions are in check.
 If you react out of anger, it could actually make their bullying even worse.
-Most children start to bully others because they aren’t manageing their own emotions well.
+Most children start to bully others because they aren’t managing their own emotions well.
 You will need to role model the right way to handle emotions for them.

 Start the conversation